jakshin/mixcaster/README.md

 ### Installation and use as a service

-After downloading a release, unzip it to wherever you'd like to keep it, and take a glance through its settings in `mixcaster-settings.properties`, tweaking them as desired.
+After downloading a release, unzip it to wherever you'd like to keep it, and take a glance through its settings in [mixcaster-settings.properties](config/mixcaster-settings.properties), tweaking them as desired.
 Then open a terminal and run `mixcaster -service` to run the service, or `mixcaster -install` to set the service up as a launchd agent which will run whenever you're logged in.

 Then open your podcast app and add a URL.
 For example, in macOS's Podcasts app, use File > Add a Show by URL; in iOS's, use Library > (...) button in the upper right-hand corner > Add a Show by URL.